King Kalmashapada, belonging to the Ikshvaku race, was an

 Viswamitra instigated the Rakshasa Kinkara, dwelling

-within King Kalmashapada to kill the other sons of Vasishta also.
+within King Kalmashapada, to kill the other sons of Vasishta also.
 Soon, Kinkara, acting through the king,

 killed all other sons of Vasishta and ate their flesh, like a lion killing